Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Hohenberg-Mermin-Wagner Theorem

-The key observation is that there is a negative feedback loop present between the self-energy and bosonic fluctuations~\cite{pseudogapFLEX_PhysRevLett.76.1312,pseudogap_tpsc_Vilk_1997,weak_vs_strong_pseudogap_PhysRevLett.80.3839,dampingspectralfunc_PhysRevB.77.115129,pseudogap_Krien_2022,pseudogap_SDE_PhysRevResearch.2.033068} $w^r$.
-This can be seen most clearly by considering a solution strategy as that in Fig.~\ref{fig:solution_strategy}.
-Assume we have just converged our solution at the level of the vertex (converged the vertex cycle only, marked in the figure by the light grey box) with the initial $\Sigma = 0$ (assume for simplicity $\lambda^r \approx \mathbf{1}^r$) to obtain a bosonic propagator $w_0^{r}$.
-Updating the self-energy with Eq.~\ref{eq:SDE_SBE} yields a finite self-energy $||\Sigma_{1}|| > 0$.
-Generically, this self-energy dampens the bubbles $\Pi^r$ which dampens the polarization $P^{r_*}_1$, see Eq.~\ref{eq:polarization}.
-This in turn leads to a smaller bosonic propagator $||w^r_{1}|| < ||w^r_{0}||$ by Eq.~\ref{eq:screened_interaction}.
-In the next self-energy iteration, this leads to a smaller self-energy $||\Sigma_2|| \leq ||\Sigma_1||$ which in turns would lead to a larger $w^r$.
-This negative feedback loop between $w^r$ and $\Sigma$ continues until $w^r$ and $\Sigma$ are in set point equilibrium.
+The key observation needed to justify this claim is to note that there is a negative feedback loop present between the self-energy and bosonic fluctuations $w^r$~\cite{pseudogapFLEX_PhysRevLett.76.1312,pseudogap_tpsc_Vilk_1997,weak_vs_strong_pseudogap_PhysRevLett.80.3839,dampingspectralfunc_PhysRevB.77.115129,pseudogap_Krien_2022,pseudogap_SDE_PhysRevResearch.2.033068}.
+Suppose we converge the vertex cycle (light grey box in Fig.~\ref{fig:solution_strategy}) with an initial $\Sigma = 0$ to obtain a bosonic propagator $w_0^{r}$.
+Updating the self-energy with Eq.~\eqref{eq:SDE_SBE} yields a finite self-energy $||\Sigma_{1}|| > 0$.
+This self-energy generally suppresses the bubbles $\Pi^r$, which in turn dampens the polarization $P^{r}_1$ (see Eq.~\eqref{eq:polarization}).
+Consequently, the screened interaction $||w^r_{1}||$ is reduced relative to $||w^r_{0}||$ (see Eq.~\eqref{eq:screened_interaction}).
+In the subsequent self-energy iteration, this smaller $w^r_1$ produces a smaller self-energy $||\Sigma_2|| \leq ||\Sigma_1||$, which would then allow $w^r$ to increase.
+This iterative feedback continues until $w^r$ and $\Sigma$ reach a set point equilibrium.

-Next, consider a situation where the converged solution at the level of the vertex, for a fixed self-energy is found to be critical.
-This implies the singular behavior of the susceptibility
+To see how this feedback prevents criticality in low dimensions, consider a scenario of a converged solution at the level of the self-energy and the vertex (assumption iii)) at a finite temperature $T > 0$ that is moreover critical.
+For concreteness, but without loss of generality, we assume a magnetic instability ($\X = \M$).
+This implies a diverging susceptibility near the ordering vector as

-near the ordering vector $\bfq_*$.
-This singular behavior is also present in the bosonic propagator $w^{r_*}$ since it's trivially related to the susceptibility by

-For concreteness, and without loss of generality, assume this instability is in the magnetic channel $\X = \M$, which would correspond to the projection of $w^{\ph}$ to its triplet component.
-For $\bfq_* = (\pi, \pi)$, this is an AFM instability which was reported to occur in parquet solutions that neglected the self-energy \cite{Eckhardt_2018}.
-The magnetic order parameter has $N = 3$, and thus assuming $\eta$ is a continuous function of the dimension, it is expected for this transition $\eta = \eta_{\text{SCSA}}(d = 2, N = 3) = \eta_{\text{SCSA}}(d = 2^+, N = 3) = 0$.
-Let us examine closely what happens when we update the self-energy with \ref{eq:SDE_SBE}.
-It was shown \cite{Patricolo_2025} that the Schwinger-Dyson Equation (SDE) can be rewritten in terms of three equivalent forms each purely composed of quantities of a single physical channels $\X \in \{\SC, \D, \M\}$ representing the conventional superconducting/pairing, density/charge and magnetic/spin channels respectively~\footnote{For a two particle quantity $A$, these channels are defined as detailed in App.~C of~\cite{aleryani2025intertwinedfluctuationsisotopeeffects}.}.
-We consider the $\M$-channel form